ColinDaly75/ES-LTR-Implicit-Explicit-Correlation/README.md

 # ES-LTR-Implicit-Explicit-Correlation

+## PART 1:  Correlation
-Correlation of Implicit feedback (click-through data) versus Explicit Human Relevance Judgements for Learning to Rank (LTR)
+Correlation of Implicit feedback (clickthrough data) versus Explicit Human Relevance Judgements for Learning to Rank (LTR)

-This script correlates the ranking performance of a ’real world’ Enterprise Search (ES) service of a large organisation using both relevance judgements and click-through data (CTR).
+This project analyses the ranking performance of a ’real world’ Enterprise Search (ES) service of a large organisation.

+We investigate the correlation between a) human relevance judgements and b) clickthrough rate (CTR) in a learning to rank dataset.

-The click-through rate (CTR) is generally defined as the percentage of the number of clicks to the number of impressions~\cite{Chapelle2011}.
+The click-through rate (CTR) is generally defined as the percentage of the number of clicks to the number of impressions.
 For the purposes of this study, we calculate the CTR for document, d, and query, q, as follows: -

 $$ CTR_{(q,d)} = {\frac{ clicks_{(q,d)}}{impressions_{(q,d)}}} $$